mdg121212/ParserUtil/README.md

 The basic commands that can be run once the program is running:

-    1.commands - will show an available commands 2.createfile - toggles whether or not new files will be created (default on) 3.showresult - toggles whether or not results will print to console (default on) 4.copy - toggles whether or not results are copied to clipboard (default on)
+    1.commands - will show all available commands 2.createfile - toggles whether or not new files will be created (default on) 3.showresult - toggles whether or not results will print to console (default on) 4.copy - toggles whether or not results are copied to clipboard (default on)